Do you have some values arranged as rows in your workbook, and do you want to convert text in rows to columns in Excel like this?

 You can follow the same logic for rotating rows to columns between workbooks in Excel desktop.

-Convert multiple rows to columns in Excel using VBA macro
+How to automatically convert rows to columns in Excel VBA

 VBA is a superb option if you want to customize some function or functionality.
 However, this option is only code-based.
-As an example, we’ll use the following script that allows you to automate converting rows to columns:
+Below we provide a script that allows you to change rows to columns in Excel automatically.

 - Go to the Visual Basic Editor (VBE).
 Click Alt+F11 or you can go to the Developer tab => Visual Basic.